 - Snow Remover or Ice Scraper – Depending on where you live, an ice scraper might come in handy on those pre-dawn hunting trips, even in Florida.
 (That’s right, icy windshields happen.
 One or two days a year.)
 Regardless, if your location calls for it, have these on hand so you can make it back in time for dinner.

 - Snow Chains – Again, this only makes sense depending on the area you live in.
 If your town or city sees frequent snow, you want to make sure you keep snow chains as part of your everyday gear.
 Some mountains or overland terrain won’t let drivers pass without chains on hand.
 Don’t get caught out there with your pants down (especially if you didn’t bring snow chains…)!
 Keep these on deck.

 - Air Compressor – A tire inflator is another handy little gadget to carry.
 You can use an air compressor to inflate anything, not just vehicle tires.
-You can inflate bike tires, footballs (you’re not Tom Brady, you don’t need soft balls), inner tubes, and inflatable mattresses (which they make to fit your truck bed).
+You can inflate bike tires, footballs (you’re not Tom Brady, you don’t need soft balls), inner tubes, and inflatable mattresses (to go on top of your DECKED System).